sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 After warm reboot, a component will transition to _initialized_ state after it has completed its initialization routine.
 It will transition to _reconciled_ state after it has completed reconciliation.
 It will transition to _failed_ state if its initialization or reconciliation fails.

 Components will update their state in STATE DB using [setWarmStartState()](https://github.com/sonic-net/sonic-swss-common/blob/master/common/warm_restart.cpp#L223) API during the different warm reboot stages.
-NSF Manager will monitor these NSF states in STATE DB to determine whether it needs to proceed with the next phase of the warm-boot orchestration or not.
+NSF Manager will monitor these warm-boot states in STATE DB to determine whether it needs to proceed with the next phase of the warm-boot orchestration or not.

+#### Handling Race Conditions

+[Phase 2](#phase-2-freeze-components-and-wait-for-switch-quiescence) ensures that switch stack components stop generating new events for which they are the source, but they continue to process requests received from other components.
+The components update their warm-boot state to _frozen_ if they are processing a request and update it to _quiescent_ if their request queue is empty.
+Therefore, if there are any in-flight requests then at least one component will not be in _quiescent_ state.
+Eventually, all components will be in _quiescent_ state when there are no in-flight requests and there would be no in-flight requests after a period of time since all components stop generating new events.
+NSF Manager will wait for all components to be in _quiescent_ state for a period of time (configurable timer) before proceeding to the next phase.
+As a result, this design handles race conditions that may occur due to requests that are in-flight during warm shutdown.

-### Critical Container Design Changes
+### Reference Design Changes in Critical Containers

-This section describes the design changes that need to be made in critical containers for this warm-boot orchestration framework.
+This section provides a reference for the design changes in critical containers due to this warm-boot orchestration framework.
+The actual design change details are out of scope of this document.

 #### Orchagent